matsano/Planning-and-Control-of-Mobile-Robot/README.md

 - Matheus SANTOS SANO:
     - [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/matsano)

-I would like to thank our professors Mr. David Filliat and Mr. Julien Alexandre dit Sandretto for the knowledge taught in ROB317 Course at [ENSTA Paris](https://www.ensta-paris.fr/).
+I would like to thank our professors Mr. David Filliat and Mr. Julien Alexandre dit Sandretto for the knowledge taught in course at [ENSTA Paris](https://www.ensta-paris.fr/).